Mariscurrena/SQLI-Lab/README.md

 The following part describes all the steps that can be follow in order to understand the construction of the lab and the workflow that an SQLI follow.

 *File 1: SQL query using Python.

-*File 2: Simple Forms using Tkinter (TextField, Label, Button, Alerts, Images) *File 3: Print a SQL query value into a Tkinter Form.
+*File 2: Simple Forms using Tkinter (TextField, Label, Button, Alerts, Images)

+*File 3: Print a SQL query value into a Tkinter Form.

 *File 4: Tkinter Login Form.

 *File 5: SQL Injection suceptible login.

+Have a good time exploring this basic project built to explain SQL injections and hardcoded password vulnerabilities.

+Regards,
+Angel

+PS: More vulnerabilities labs soon c: